 Mariners vs. Blue Jays Highlights

-Julio Rodríguez and the Mariners take on Vladimir Guerrero Jr. and the Blue Jays on April 8, 2024
+Mitch Haniger and the Mariners take on Bo Bichette and the Blue Jays on April 9, 2024

-Julio Rodríguez and the Mariners take on Vladimir Guerrero Jr. and the Blue Jays on April 8, 2024
+Mitch Haniger and the Mariners take on Bo Bichette and the Blue Jays on April 9, 2024

+Rodón delivered what the Yankees paid for, plus a few new tricks in his arsenal, in 6 scoreless innings against the Marlins.

+Real Madrid 3, Manchester City 3.
+Arsenal 2, Bayern Munich 2.
+But should Arsenal have had a chance for a third in stoppage time?
+On a topsy-turvy Champions League night, replays gave conflicting answers.

 'Uncle Verne,' who authored two of the greatest calls in sports history, will end his tenure at Augusta National after the 2024 Masters.